menu

 Cedar Park is a densely urban neighborhood (based on population density) located in Philadelphia, Pennsylvania.

-Cedar Park real estate is primarily made up of small (studio to two bedroom) to large (four, five or more bedroom) townhomes and small apartment buildings.
+Cedar Park real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) townhomes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Cedar Park neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics